Tutorial

 end

-Since I want the email to be sent at the same time every day, I dont need to specify the time in the query.
+Since I want the email to be sent at the same time every day, I don’t need to specify the time in the query.

 Since I picked a boilerplate with Bamboo installed, I already have the mailer and some emails setup.
 But I need to add my digest_email that takes the users:

-# lib/tutorial/emails.ex
+# lib/my_app/emails.ex

-defmodule Tutorial.Email do
+defmodule MyApp.Email do

-import Bamboo.Email def digest_email(users) do
+def digest_email(users) do

 base_email()